fegue/fegue/README.md

 ### Hi there 👋

+🌱 I am an ecologist by training, now working mostly in tech.

+🐦 At BirdNET, I am helping to shape how AI is used in applied conservation.
+For more information, visit birdnet.cornell.edu/

+🎤 At OekoFor GbR (Freiburg, Germany), I am building autonomous edge devices for ecological monitoring in the field.
+Please visit us at oekofor.de

+Mostly R and Python.

 <!--
 **fegue/fegue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.